-The net cash proceeds from the sale received were approximately \$1.4 million.
-The sale includes contingent earn-out consideration payments that depend upon the achievement of certain thresholds and will be recognized as income when received.
+The net cash proceeds related to Archeo's domain operations sold in April 2015 were approximately \$28.1 million.
+The sale includes a contingent earnout consideration payment that depends upon the achievement of certain thresholds and will be recognized as income when received.